 How about a seal or tax incentives for circular buildings?

 That’s it!
 Have fun finding the connections between the layers yourself.
-Send us ideas or hacks if you like and we are happy to include them.

 The scenario above is all we were able to develop during our short residency at ZK/U Berlin.
 The plan is ready.
 Now let’s find a funding source to do more!
 Get in touch with ideas, interest or motivation!